dcycle/entity_inherit/README.md

 * node 1 has field field_whatever, value "hello"
 * node 2 has field field_whatever, which is empty.
 * node 2 is modified so that its field_entity_inherit_parent contains a reference to node 1.
-* the current user has access to view node 1
 * node 2's value for field_whatever changes to "hello".

 Raison d'être